A Framework for Fly Fishing Entomology

 You’ll also get these great freebies:

-- Three 50% off coupons for our online fly shop you’ll get flies for $0.80 with these coupons.
+- Three 50% off coupons for our online fly shop (or the partner site you purchased this course through) you’ll get flies for $0.80 with these coupons.
 You’ll save over $10.00 per dozen, average orders are usually 4-6 dozen at our shop, so you can easily save over $150 in flies based on what you buy.

 - Free bug seine – 18” x 18” with an elastic band to stretch around any net.
 It’s used to collect insects in a lake or river.
 Retails at $24.99